Thatorness/Financial-Transactions-Analytics/README.md

   -  Successful: Transactions without error messages
   -  Genuine declined transactions: Transactions declined due to technical glitch
   -  Customer issue: Transactions declined due to insufficient balance
-  -  Attempted fraud: Transsactions carried out via chip, swipe and online with error message with keywords such as Bad card number, Bad CVV, Bad Expiration, and Bad Zip code
+  -  Attempted fraud: Transactions carried out via chip, swipe and online with error message with keywords such as Bad card number, Bad CVV, Bad Expiration, and Bad Zip code
   -  Medium risk transaction: Chip and swipe transactions with Bad Pin, there weren't online transactions with Bad Pin in the dataset.
      -   Further categorized into:
   -  Fraud - Attempted and Medium risk